 Personal loans and lines of credit

 There are two basic types of personal loan and line of credit — those secured with collateral, such as your home or an automobile, and those unsecured by assets (in which case, lenders take a much harder look at your credit score, employment history and income).

 Only homeowners with little or no equity have a good reason to opt for these loans, so we’ll focus on the unsecured type.

-On the other hand, the rates for personal loans are significantly higher than for cash-out refinances and home equity loans.
-And the loan amounts are usually much smaller.
+On the other hand, the rates for personal loans are often higher than cash-out refinances and home equity loans, and the loan amounts usually cap at $100,000.

 - No home equity required